-My Voice is a section on this blog where I will put out my opinion on current affairs and other events in my life.
+My Voice is a section on this blog where Gideon will put out his opinion on current affairs and other events in his life.

 As you all may know, there has been two prominent shootings of black men in the past two days.
 I am aware of two more but for the purposes of this post, I will focus on the shootings of Alton Sterling in Baton Rouge, Louisiana and the shooting of Philando Castile in Falcon Heights, Minnesota.